BrendaMichelle/deploy-rack-backend-demo/README.md

 # Backend Deploying with Heroku

+*Stolen lovingly from Ian Hollander & then modified for Rack purposes*

 ## How To Deploy

 Make sure your backend project is in its own repo (separate from your frontend